2026

 January 2026 • Memoir

-James Piccoli barreled through all the obstacles thrown in his way en route to the WorldTour.
+James Piccoli barrelled through all the obstacles thrown in his way en route to the WorldTour.
 Unscrupulous European team owners, unimaginative Canadian sports bureaucrats, and even some unusually bad racing luck couldn’t stop him.
 Follow along as he meets cycling legends in Italy, encounters hostile police in Texas, surfs couches in New Mexico, gets stranded in Taiwan, and ultimately triumphs at the sport’s highest level.
 This is the story behind the headlines, a raw, unfiltered look at the underbelly of international cycling.

 “If you get results as a junior cyclist, teams find you, agents find you, national teams surround you with coaches and resources and equipment and education.
 But if you find out a couple years later that pro cycling (or some other highly competitive, bad risk/reward career) is in your soul, there is no ladder or guidebook or path.
 Most (rightly) give up.
 James Piccoli carved his way into the WorldTour.”